 Last year, about 30% of my income was in US dollars.
 This year that dropped to about 18%.
 This is mostly because I finished the project that I was doing with Tom McFarlin.
 That project had been the main source of US dollar income last year.

 But let’s talk numbers now.
-I estimate that I made a bit less than $32,000 this year.
+I estimate that I made a bit more than $31,000 this year.
 It’s about $2,000 more than last year.
 So I’m still hovering around the same income as the previous years.
 (I made $2,000 more two years ago.)

 I still make all my income from consulting.
 I’m hoping that I can finally stop saying that next year finally.
 The income sources have also reverted back to mostly a single source of income.